 The name Delia Derbyshire Appreciation Society is meant to evoke a kind of Olde England.
 But the sound is more international.
-In fact, the album could pass for a primer, or a short history, of analog synthesizer music of the 1970s and 80s.
+In fact, the duo’s debut album could pass for a primer, or a short history, of analog synthesizer music of the 1970s and 80s.
 “I wish we were smart enough to have such a cohesive manifesto,” Harvey Jones says, “but in truth this is the music that naturally came out of us.”
 At a time when electronic music is snapped to a grid of programmed beats, this album is quite different.
 Jones points out that there was a time when leading electronic musicians were creating “extremely emotional music, or perhaps romantic is a better word.
 I worry, just a little, that some contemporary synthesists are more interested in the gear than in writing music that might move people.”
-So the idea behind this project is not so much about recreating the sounds of that period as it is about reclaiming this emotional territory.
+So the idea behind our project is not so much about recreating the sounds of that period as it is about reclaiming this emotional territory.

 The classic, warm & yes- emotional sound of the duo’s eponymous debut album was rapturously embraced by ambient fans around the world.
 From press to radio, to fellow artists and producers, reviews have been glowing, with people like super- producer, Killing Joke bass player and Liquid Sound Design label founder, Youth, declaring the album: “Exceptional, ethereal and emotional …This is an ambient masterpiece” & Toby Marks aka Banco De Gaia raving: “This is gorgeous electronic ambience with a retro yet timeless feel.
 Beautifully crafted, I could drift off into this for days.”